shackbarth/xtuple/UBUNTU_SETUP.md

 Setting up an Ubuntu virtual machine
 ====================================

 These are instructions for creating a baseline Ubuntu machine that has the software loaded that is helpful for doing development work.
+If you plan on using the Ubuntu desktop to do file editing and other work, it is recommended you allocate at least 2GB of RAM (the more the better).
+If you only plan on using it as a server, you can get away with as little as 1GB.

 ###Creating a Baseline Virtual Machine